ocaml/dune/doc/quick-start.rst

 * The ``dune-project`` file specifies metadata about the project, including its name, packaging data (including dependencies), and information about the authors and maintainers.
 Open this in your editor to fill in the placeholder values.
-See :ref:`dune-project` for details.
+See :doc:`/reference/files/dune-project/index` for details.
 * The ``test`` directory contains a skeleton for your project's tests.
 Add to the tests by editing ``test/test_project_name.ml``.
 See :ref:`writing-tests` for details on testing.